 Each Division has one representative on each Committee/Commission at the Department level.
-Some of the representatives from the 3rd Division are from the 16th District.
-Refer to the Department Directory to identify which Committee/Commissions have 16th District appointees.
-These appointees have more responsibility than the appointees from the District level.
 At the Division level, these appointees attend special meetings and are involved in decision making whereas the appointees at the District level simply read the meeting minutes to the District and turn them into the District Adjutant.